copan31/ZipEachFolder/README.md

 # ZipEachFolder
-Zip each folder under the specific input path
+Zip each folder under the target folder